 - 1) The home team is responsible for reporting pitch counts for both teams after the game.
 Both teams should keep and compare pitch counts after each half-inning to avoid any discrepancies. - 2) Playing both pitcher and catcher - a) Any player who throws 41 or more pitches in a game cannot play catcher on that day. - b) Any player who plays the position of catcher for four or more innings in a game cannot pitch on that day.
-(Catching one live pitch constitutes catching an inning.) - c) Any player who catches for three innings or less and then throws 21 or more pitches may not return to the position of catcher. - 3) Visits to the mound - a) A Manager or Coach may come out twice per inning or three times per game to visit with a pitcher.
-The pitcher must be removed on the third visit in the same inning or fourth visit in the game. - b) The visit limits apply to each pitcher put into the game (not across all pitchers). - c) A Manager or Coach granted a timeout to speak with ANY defensive player will be charged with a visit to the pitcher.
-(Timeouts granted to check on an injured player are not charged.) - 4) Once a pitcher has been removed, he cannot pitch again in the same game. - 5) Pitchers in a resumed game - a) The pitcher of record at the time a game is suspended may continue pitching in the resumed game, provided he has observed all normal rest requirements since the last time he pitched. - b) A returning pitcher of record in a resumed game may pitch up to the maximum daily allowed pitches for his age group, regardless of how many pitches thrown in the suspended game. - 6) No player may pitch in more than one game in the same day (e.g. when a resumed game precedes a regularly-scheduled game between the same teams). - 7) Intentional walks (IBB) are highly discouraged in the Minors Division.
-If an IBB is issued, the pitcher is not required to deliver four pitches, but the pitch count is charged four pitches.
-Intentional walks are highly discouraged in the Minor Division.
+(Catching one live pitch constitutes catching an inning.) - c) Any player who catches for three innings or less and then throws 21 or more pitches may not return to the position of catcher. - 3) Visits to the mound [8.06] - a) A manager or coach may come out once per inning or twice per game to visit with a pitcher.
+The pitcher must be removed on the second visit in the same inning or third visit in the game. - b) The visit limits apply to each pitcher put into the game (not across all pitchers). - c) A manager or coach granted a time-out to speak with ANY defensive player will be charged with a visit to the pitcher.
+(Timeouts granted to check on an injured player are not charged.) - 4) Once a pitcher has been removed, he cannot pitch again in the same game. - 5) Pitchers in a resumed game - a) The pitcher of record at the time a game is suspended may continue pitching in the resumed game, provided he has observed all normal rest requirements since the last time he pitched. - b) A returning pitcher of record in a resumed game may pitch up to the maximum daily allowed pitches for his age group, regardless of how many pitches he threw in the suspended game. - 6) No player may pitch in more than one game in the same day (e.g. doubleheaders or resumed games preceding regularly-scheduled games between the same teams) - 7) Intentional walks do not require the delivery of four pitches; however, four pitches are added to the pitcher's pitch count. - 8) Pitching limits and rest requirements - a) A pitcher must stop pitching when he reaches the limit for his age group as noted in Table A. - b) Pitchers must adhere to the rest requirements for their age group as noted in Table B before pitching again.

-- 8) Pitching limits and rest requirements - a) A pitcher must stop pitching when he reaches the limit for his age group.
-For 9-10 year-old pitchers, the maximum is 75 pitches per day. - b) A pitcher must adhere to the rest requirements for his age group as noted in Table A before pitching again. - c) If a pitcher reaches either the daily pitch limit or a particular rest threshold while facing a batter, he may continue to pitch to that batter until - i) the batter reaches base; - ii) the batter is put out; or - iii) the third out is made to end the half-inning. - d) A pitcher is only required to observe the number of days' rest for the last threshold reached during an at-bat as long as the pitcher is removed (or the game is completed) before the pitcher delivers a pitch to another batter. - e) A player cannot pitch on three consecutive days under any circumstances, even if staying under the zero days' rest threshold.
+- c) If a pitcher reaches either the daily pitch limit or a particular days-rest threshold while facing a batter, he may continue to pitch to that batter until (i) the batter reaches base; (ii) the batter is put out; or (iii) the third out is made to end the half-inning. - d) A pitcher is only required to observe the number of days' rest for the last threshold reached during an at-bat as long as the pitcher is removed (or the game is completed) before the pitcher delivers a pitch to another batter. - e) A player cannot pitch on three consecutive days under any circumstances, even if staying under the zero days' rest threshold.